Massipssa/Docs/cloud/azure/dp-203-exam/prep.md

     - Supports SQL Server authentication and Azure Active Directory
     - Can set up multifactor authentication
     - Supports security at the level of both columns and rows

+##  Azure Stream Analytics
+- To process streaming data and respond to data anomalies in real time
+- For Internet of Things (IoT) monitoring, web logs, remote patient monitoring, and point of sale (POS) systems
+- Stream Analytics handles security at the transport layer between the device and Azure IoT Hub

 ## AzCopy
 - Can copy 1TB